Last Updated on January 6, 2021 by Julia Wilson

 - Baseline tests – Biochemical profile, complete blood count, and urinalysis to evaluate organ function, check dehydration and look for signs of infection.

-- Endoscopy – T look for stomach ulcers, tumours, inflammation or gastrointestinal blockage.
+- Endoscopy – A long thin tube with a camera at the end is used to evaluate the gastrointestinal tract for stomach ulcers, tumours, inflammation or gastrointestinal blockage.

-- Fecal smear or fecal flotation to look for parasites.
+- Fecal smear or fecal flotation – A sample of the cat’s feces is checked for the presence of parasites.

 - Total T4 – To evaluate for hyperthyroidism.